 The next thing which matters is this: once you learn drawing, you are able to draw anything.
 This happens because you have perfected your visual perception, developed eye-hand coordination and your hand starts perceiving impulses from your brain.
 Drawing happens as if on its own, and all we have to do is relax and observe.

-The backyard, 12 x 16 inches or 30.5 x 41 cm
+The backyard,12 x 16 inches or 30.5 x 41 cm

 Create your personal color palette

 Is it important to stick with colors which somebody else is using?
 Not at all.
 It is much better to explore and develop your personal color combinations.
 I also find that paints of different brands act very differently.
 My favorite watercolor paints are St. Petersburg artist grade paints.
-I haven’t seen any other paints which have such transparency and allow mixing up all sorts of colors easy.
-It is almost impossible to get a dull painting with these paints.
+I haven’t seen any other paints which have such transparency and allow mixing colors easy.
 The secret is the natural and pure pigments they use as opposed to many paint manufacturers which cheat and replace pigments with fillers and binders.
 That means chemicals which do not enhance color or its purity.

 Important art supplies